Toshio Lake

-Toshio Akio Octavio Lake (born 26 March 2001) is a Dutch professional footballer who plays as a forward for Super League Greece club Lamia.
+Toshio Akio Octavio Lake (born 26 March 2001) is a Dutch professional footballer who plays as a forward for Challenger Pro League club Beerschot.

 Early and personal life

 Born in Rotterdam, Lake is of Sint Maartenese descent.
 His mother lives in the Netherlands whilst his father lives in Sint Maarten.

 Club career

 Lake played youth football for SBV Excelsior before joining Feyenoord in 2010.
 He signed for Fortuna Sittard in summer 2021, initially joining their under-21 side.
 He made his senior debut on 14 August 2021 as a substitute against FC Twente and scored and provided an assist in a 2–1 win.

 On 31 January 2022, Lake was loaned to MVV Maastricht for the rest of the season.

 On 11 August 2022, Lake moved to TOP Oss.

+Lake joined Challenger Pro League club Beerschot on 15 August 2026, signing a one-season contract, with an option for an additional year.

 International career

-Lake made 7 appearances for the Netherlands national under-17 team, and scored once.
+Lake made seven appearances for the Netherlands national under-17 team, and scored once.
 He made one appearance as the Netherlands won the 2018 UEFA European Under-17 Championship.